 Nagarjunasagar, an important place for the Buddhists all over the world, is a small town located in the southern Indian state of Telengana.
-Apart from being a pilgrim center, the place serves as a very popular tourist destination as well.
+Apart from being a pilgrim centre, the place serves as a very popular tourist destination as well.
 During olden days the town was known as Vijayapuri.

 The town was later named after a Buddhist devotee Nagarjuna, who was not only an ardent devotee of Lord Buddha, but was also revered by the people of the town.
 He was the leader of the Buddhist Sangha in India for about 60 years towards the end of the 1st century AD.
-This clearly shows that south India was an important Buddhist center during the start of the previous millennium.
+This clearly shows that South India was an important Buddhist centre during the start of the previous millennium.

 The town lies about 150 km from the capital of Andhra Pradesh, Hyderabad.
 It can be easily reached via road from Hyderabad.
 There are many bus service operators that ply buses from major towns and cities of the state to the town of Nagarjunasagar.